cheapRoc/mr_version/README.md

 mr_version
 ===========

-Mr. Version is a simple Ruby library for versioning applications or libraries.
+Mr. Version is a simple Ruby library for encapsulating version numbers in your applications or libraries.

-It encapsulates a simple API for incrementing and decrementing version numbers so you can add them to Thor/Rake tasks, Capistrano deployments or any other Ruby code.
+It presents a simple API for incrementing and decrementing version numbers so you can add them to Thor/Rake tasks, Capistrano deployments or any other Ruby code.

 Why?